Find a pair of 12AX7s

 First however ... unplug all leads.

-This thing is heavy, if you drop it with any leads connected, something is sure to break/snap off.
+This thing is heavy, if you drop it with any leads connected, something is sure to break and/or snap off.
 Also, if nothing is plugged in, it can't be powered up and you won't get an unexpected electric surprise.

 The up-side is that all you need to complete this task is a pair of new 12AX7s and a Philips Head (star) screwdriver, and I think I already mentioned the patience.
 A well lit place to work (and/or headlight) and a small container for those screws will also be handy.